Christians Divided Over Science Of Human Origins

 Then a cunning serpent enters Eden, and original sin stains a perfect world.
 Opinion polls report that four out of 10 Americans believe this account of the creation story.
 It's a central tenet for many conservative Christians.

-Later in the program, writer Mark Bowden joins us to talk about a project that helps war veterans turn their experience into poetry and prose.
-But first, Eden, evangelicals and evolution.
+Later in the program, flying with a cello, but first, Eden, evangelicals and evolution.
 NPR religion correspondent Barbara Bradley Hagerty joins us here in Studio 3A.
-You may have heard her story on this topic on MORNING EDITION last month.
 And Barbara, nice to have you back.

-BARBARA BRADLEY HAGERTY: Great to be here, Neal.
+BARBARA BRADLEY HAGERTY, BYLINE: Great to be here, Neal.

 CONAN: The debate over evolution and the literal truth of the Bible goes back to Darwin.
 What's changing now?